plomgrading/plom/docs/returning_papers.md

       2. select “Grade Posting Policy”
       3  set to Manual

   * Export the gradebook by clicking on "export".
 Save the resulting csv file as `canvas_from_export.csv` and move it `finishing/`.
     Possibly need to select "All Sections".

-## Generated the files
+## Generating the files

    * Run `11_write_to_canvas_spreadsheet.py` to create two csv files: